oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 A standard practice is to secure web traffic to your application with HTTPs.
 For the traffic encryption you need a TLS (SSL) cerificate.
 DigitalOcean also provides automatic certificate creation and renewal if you manage your domain with DigitalOcean DNS, which is free.
 But domain registration is not provided.
 To use DigitalOcean DNS, you need to register a domain name with a registrar and update your domain's NS records to point to DigitalOcean's name servers.

-Then, for the chosen configuration in this tutorial, DigitalOcean managed domain and certificate, you must [delegate the domain](https://docs.digitalocean.com/tutorials/dns-registrars/), updating NS records in the registrar.
+Then, for the chosen configuration in this post, DigitalOcean managed domain and certificate, you must [delegate the domain](https://docs.digitalocean.com/tutorials/dns-registrars/), updating NS records in the registrar.

 **IMPORTANT NOTE**: Before changing the registrar NS records (the nameservers), add your domain to DigitalOcean, to minimize service disruptions.